 Amounts were allocated from NRG for general corporate overhead costs attributable to the operations of the Predecessor.
 These amounts totaled \$7 million, \$6 million and \$5 million for the years ended December 31, 2012, 2011 and 2010, respectively.
 The general corporate overhead expenses incurred by NRG include costs from certain corporate and shared services functions provided by NRG.
 The amounts reflected include (i) charges that were incurred by NRG that were specifically identified as being attributable to the Predecessor and (ii) an allocation of all of NRG's remaining general corporate overhead costs based on the proportional level of effort attributable to the operation of our facilities.
 These costs include legal, accounting, tax, treasury, information technology, insurance, employee benefit costs, communications, human resources, and procurement.
 All corporate costs that were specifically identifiable to a particular NRG operating facility have been allocated to that facility, including the Predecessor.
 Where specific identification of charges to a particular NRG operating facility was not practicable, a reasonable method of allocation was applied to all remaining general corporate overhead costs.
 The allocation methodology for all remaining corporate overhead costs is based on management's estimate of the proportional level of effort devoted by corporate resources that is attributable to each of NRG Yield's operating facilities.
-In the opinion of management, the cost allocations have been or will be incurred on a stand-alone basis could differ from the amounts allocated due to economies of scale, management, judgment, or other factors.
+In the opinion of management, the cost allocations have been determined on a basis considered to be a reasonable reflection of all costs of doing business by the Predecessor.
+The amounts that would have been or will be incurred on a stand-alone basis could differ from the amounts allocated due to economies of scale, management judgment, or other factors.